Behind the Scenes of GUARDIANS OF THE GALAXY VOL. 2

 Stallone was asked if there was a TANGO & CASH reunion between himself and Kurt Russell, to which he jokingly (or seriously) replied, “I can’t stand Kurt Russell. . .
 I lobbied to stay out of his scenes.”

-While Stallone’s role in the movie is small, he also stated that he was interested in the mythology of comic book characters, and joked that working on the movie “got me out of the house with my three daughters; that’s why I gave him [Producer Kevin Feige] my salary back.”Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+While Stallone’s role in the movie is small, he also stated that he was interested in the mythology of comic book characters, and joked that working on the movie “got me out of the house with my three daughters; that’s why I gave him [Producer Kevin Feige] my salary back.”Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!